danog/MadelineProto/README.md

 $authorization = $MadelineProto->complete_phone_login($code); // Complete authorization
 var_dump($authorization);

-$authorization = $MadelineProto->bot_login($token); // Note that every time you login as a bot or as a user MadelineProto will logout first, so now MadelineProto is logged in as the bot with the token $token, not with the number $number var_dump($authorization);
+$authorization = $MadelineProto->bot_login($token); // Note that every time you login as a bot or as a user MadelineProto will logout first, so now MadelineProto is logged in as the bot with token $token, not as the user with number $number var_dump($authorization);
 ```